MaastrichtU-IDS/best-practices/README.md

 [![Publish to GitHub Pages](https://github.com/MaastrichtU-IDS/best-practices/workflows/Publish%20to%20GitHub%20Pages/badge.svg)](https://github.com/MaastrichtU-IDS/best-practices/actions?query=workflow%3A%22Publish+to+GitHub+Pages%22)

-# IDS best practices documentation

 Best practices documentation website for the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University.

 The documentation website at https://maastrichtu-ids.github.io/best-practices is **automatically updated** by a [GitHub Action](https://github.com/MaastrichtU-IDS/best-practices/actions) when a change is pushed to the `master` branch.

+## Contribute 👨‍💻

+Contributions are welcome!
+See the [guidelines to contribute](https://maastrichtu-ids.github.io/best-practices/contributing).

-## Edit documentation pages
+## Edit documentation pages 📝

 Editing a documentation file is as easy as going to https://github.com/MaastrichtU-IDS/best-practices/edit/master/website/docs/introduction.md if your account has edit permissions.